 In 2016, we commissioned The Social Investment Consultancy, specialists in social impact assessment, to evaluate the impact of The Hero’s Journey.
 This interim evaluation report focuses on seven key outcome areas: wellbeing; decisionmaking and problem-solving skills; empathy and emotional intelligence; resilience and confidence; improvement in social experience; self-conception and future outlook.
-The final evaluation report, containing analysis of six months’ post-release reoffending data and rates of education, employment and training uptake amongst participants, will be published in January 2018.
+The final evaluation report, containing analysis of six months’ post-release reoffending data and rates of education, employment and training uptake amongst participants, will be published in mid-2018.

 These interim findings are based on the delivery of 24 Hero’s Journey coaching workshops delivered in three Category B men’s prisons in London, HMPs Wormwood Scrubs, Wandsworth and Pentonville, and YOIs Cookham Wood and Feltham, followed by 227 one-to-one coaching sessions that took place from March 2016 to June 2017.